 Public health schools generally offer the following degree programs:

-Bachelor of Public Health: Multiple areas of specialization are often provided for public health students in a bachelor's degree program.
+Multiple areas of specialization are often provided in bachelor of public health programs.
 Such degrees also provide a good foundation and focus for a later graduate program.

-Graduate: A Master of Public Health (MPH) degree provides students with the ability to compete with their peers toward more lucrative roles.
-Such accredited programs have a minimum of five areas of potential focus for MPH students.
-Students in the MPH program can pick one of these areas in which to specialize:
+A Master of Public Health (MPH) degree provides students with the ability to compete with their peers toward more lucrative roles.
+Most public health graduate programs take 1-3 years to complete and usually have multiple areas of potential focus for MPH students.
+Students in an MPH degree programs often have the opportunity to pick one of these areas in which to specialize: